 Visit the Friends of Myles Standish State Forest Meetup.com group for a listing of all our upcoming hikes, birding events and other activities.

 Our weekday morning hikes continue.
-They have been held on Thursday mornings recently.
-The Sunday walks with dogs have started up again recently.
+They have been held on Thursday and Friday mornings recently.
+The Sunday walks with dogs have also started up again recently.
 (You don't have to have a dog.)
 Check out the upcoming listings on Meetup.
 Join us!

 It's tick season!
 (It's always tick season.)
 Find out more about ticks and what you can do to protect yourself and your pets at the University of Rhode Island's Tick Encounter Center You can:

 A Centennial HikeMalcolm Macgregor shared this video of images from Wandering the Wankinko, a five mile hike from Federal Pond Road (near College Pond) to park headquarters walking around many of the kettle ponds in the forest.
 In addition to pictures from the hike, some of the images taken by photo contest winners are included.
 We plan to offer this hike again later in the season.
 It is one of the dozens of different hikes we offer during the year to take advantage of this amazing forest.
 Some of our favorite trails can be seen on our Favorite Trails page.
 More info is available in Frank Werny's book "Hike Myles Standish State Forest!", which is available from Amazon and from the Friends.